 The building of “Comptoir des Mines” gallery is one of the most beautiful examples of “Art Deco” styles in Marrakech.

 The photography Galerie 127 is located on Mohamed V Avenue opposite the Carre Eden Mall.
 Gallery’s home is on the second floor of a boring Art Deco-style residential/office building.
 The gallery showcases works of international and Moroccan photographers, with a combination of both vintage and new photographs covering various subjects and themes.

 Gallery 127, founded in 2006 by Nathalie Locatelli; it’s the only gallery in the Maghreb exclusively dedicated to contemporary photography.
 Galerie 127 was also the first in Africa to focus entirely on contemporary photography.
 Since its opening, the gallery has organised more than 70 exhibitions in Morocco and internationally.
 Both Moroccan and international artists are represented.

 Let’s move to another part of Gueliz, behind the Carre Eden Mall.
 Right next to the mall, in a small street full of boutiques, is located one of my favourite conceptual art spaces – the David Bloch Gallery.
 I love this gallery because of its minimalist and open light-filled space and the organised exhibitions.

-The gallery was opened in 2010 by the Frenchman David Bloch, developing a unique interest in Conceptual and Op art and other forms of new artistic expression.
+The gallery was opened in 2010 by the Frenchman David Bloch, who developed a unique interest in Conceptual and Op art and other forms of new artistic expression.
 Artists have included Alëxone Dizac, Arne Quinze, Augustine Kofie and Carlos Mare, to mention a few.
 David Bloch is also interested in the Post-Graffiti scene and often organises graffiti art exhibitions and projects.

 PROJECT SPACE LE 18, derb el ferrane